 Many foster parents already meet the necessary qualifications to adopt, so the qualifications process can often work faster than in other adoption cases.
 However, legal challenges from the birth parents might make it harder to adopt a foster child if the parents want to keep custody.
 Talk to a lawyer for help with this process.

 In blended families, parents often want to solidify their parental relationship by adopting their spouse’s children.
 If the children’s other parent is deceased, this can often move very quickly and easily.
 A court simply needs to approve the parent for adoption and go through any other processes, but since there is no second parent who shares custody, the stepparent can often step into that parental role without objection.

 Cases can be more complex if the child’s other parent still has custody.
 Since a child can only have two legal parents, the birth parent would have to lose custody for a stepparent to take over legal custody.
 If this does not happen, then the stepparent might have a child living in their house that they do not have legal custody over and cannot make legal decisions for.
 Talk to a Houston family law attorney about how to negotiate these kinds of adoptions with the other parent and process the adoption with the help of a Houston adoption attorney.

 Call Our Adoption Lawyers in Houston for Help with Your Case

 If you are trying to adopt a child, The Queenan Law Firm can help.
 Our Houston adoption lawyers represent prospective parents and work to help them finalize the adoption they want.
 We can work with agencies and investigators to help give them the information they need to approve the adoption, and we can work to negotiate any legal issues between agencies, birth parents, and other parties.
-For a free legal consultation on your case, call our Arlington TX family law attorneys today at (817) 476-1797.
+For a legal consultation on your case, call our Arlington TX family law attorneys today at (817) 476-1797.